shaktilucifer/wordle-league/README.md

 - ~~Add css for block and letter~~
 - ~~Add keyboard for input~~
 - ~~logic for keyboard input wrt the board.~~
+- Show each letter on the current selected row